CivicActions/ssp-toolkit/appendices/security-irp-checklist.md

 - Update the [JIRA Incident ticket](https://project.atlassian.net/issues/?jql=issuetype=Incident), and set the status to _Done_.
 - If any _sitreps_ were shared, send a final sitrep to all previous recipients, noting the false alarm.

-### Incident Commander handoff
+### Explicit Handoff Ceremony

-To hand off _Incident Commander_ duties:
+To hand off _Incident Commander_, _Communications Officer_ or _Responder_ ("ROLE") duties:

-1. Outgoing IC initiates the handoff and briefs the new IC on the situation.
+1. Outgoing ROLE initiates the handoff and briefs the incoming ROLE on the situation.
-2. New IC confirms the handoff and assumes responsibility.
+2. Incoming ROLE confirms the handoff and assumes responsibility.
-3. New IC updates the JIRA ticket and notes the handoff.
+3. Incoming ROLE updates the JIRA ticket and notes the handoff.
-4. New IC shares a _sitrep_, which notes the handoff.
+4. Incoming ROLE shares a _sitrep_, which notes the handoff.
-5. Outgoing IC remains available for 15-20 minutes to ensure a smooth handoff and then logs off.
+5. Outgoing ROLE remains available for 15-20 minutes to ensure a smooth handoff and then logs off.